ACCA MA (Management Accounting)

 In other words, Section A contributes 70% of total marks while Section B shares another 30%.

-ACCA MA (was F2) is one of the fundamental papers to begin with your ACCA professional qualification journey.
+ACCA MA is one of the fundamental papers to begin with your ACCA professional qualification journey.

 Its syllabus introduces to management accounting techniques to support management in planning, controlling and monitoring performance in a variety of business contexts.

-ACCA MA is the fundamental to ACCA PM (Performance Management, was F5) especially on budgeting, costing techniques and performance measurement methodologies.
+ACCA MA is the fundamental to ACCA PM (Performance Management) especially on budgeting, costing techniques and performance measurement methodologies.
 An edge to ACCA PM if you master these techniques in ACCA MA.

-In addition, the capital budgeting concepts, such as discount cash flow analysis, internal rate of return, net present value and payback period, are critical in your study on ACCA FM (Financial Management, was F9).
+In addition, the capital budgeting concepts, such as discount cash flow analysis, internal rate of return, net present value and payback period, are critical in your study on ACCA FM (Financial Management).

 In the exam, you will see questions from every section in the summary above.
 There is no one area you can ignore as all of them will be in your exam.
 Perhaps you find the topics above are separated, however, they are linked together in real business world as well as the syllabus design.